whilmarbitoco/College-Mini-Projects/README.md

 # College-Mini-Projects
-This the repo for the list of project that I will do in my college years
+This is the repo for the list of projects that I will do in my college years